EndPointCorp/end-point-blog/2020/07/02/random-strings-and-integers-that-actually-arent.html.md

 ### The Cool Part: String Generation

 Once we have that new value, the second part is even easier.
-We take the new integer, and map that to a string, essentially creating a base-N representation of the number.
+We take the new integer and map that to a string, essentially creating a base-N representation of the number.

 ```sql
 CREATE OR REPLACE FUNCTION public.int_to_string(n int)